 “Come on,” she sighs, gathering herself up.
 “Let’s go.”

-“So where would the Greek equivalent of east England be then?” she says, thinking of this part of Britain I’ve been trailing her through.
+“So where would the Greek equivalent of east England be then?” she says.

 “I don’t think much of your theories…” she says.